Updated on April 12, 2026

 • The Heart and Soul Award, 2005, Manhattan Beach Women in Business Association

-Today, she is heading the extensive organizational efforts behind the upcoming 21st Annual International Asbestos Awareness and Prevention Conference.
+Today, she is leading preparations for the 22nd Annual International Asbestos Awareness and Prevention Conference and continuing efforts to secure a comprehensive U.S. asbestos ban.
 You can reach Reinstein through her social media networks.